codefl0w/QuickADB/README.md

 4. Open a pull request against main
 ```

-Please follow the existing code style and include relevant tests where applicable.
+Please follow the existing code style and make sure the code runs on at least one platform.

 ---